forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* FIX: We fixed some under-the-hood bugs.
+* FIX: The `sf deploy|retrieve metadata` commands now support these metadata types:

+    * DigitalExperienceBundle
+    * DigitalExperience
+    * DigitalExperienceConfig

 ## 1.45.0 (Sept 14, 2022) [stable]